naviat/ghost-eks-tf/modules/aws-eks-managed-node-groups/README.md

 This module allows you to create ON-DEMAND, SPOT and BOTTLEROCKET(with custom ami) managed nodegroups.
 You can instantiate the module once with map of node group values to create multiple node groups.

+NOTE:

+You can't create managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled.
+You can create self-managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled

 ## Managed Node Groups Example

 ```hcl